Skip to content

 • Effective ongoing cooperation and intelligence sharing among stakeholders.

-NCC Board Members and NCC Secretariat.
+NCC Board Members and NCC Secretariat

 The members of the National Coordinating Committee for Money Laundering and Financing of Terrorism meet periodically for meetings chaired by Chairperson.
 Several observers also attend these meetings.
 These observers include the FIAU Director, the Commissioner of Voluntary Organisations, the Registrar of Courts and several Chief Officers of the competent authorities.